Rid1Whitehead/OBS-MIDI-Controller/README.md

 - Click "Connect to All OBS Instances" to connect to all added OBS instances.
 - Alternatively, use the "Connect" button next to each instance to connect individually.

-## MIDI Configuration
+## OSC Configuration

-1. Connect your MIDI device to your computer.
-2. In the web interface, enter the MIDI port name in the "Set MIDI Port" field.
-3. Click "Set MIDI Port" to configure the MIDI listener.
+1. This will vary from program to program.
+2. In REAPER, under options.............
+WILL ADD THIS.

 ## Troubleshooting